tleunen/pixi-multistyle-text/README.md

 If text is rendered without any value assigned to a given parameter, Pixi's defaults are used.

 ## Demo

-Open `demo/index.html` in a browser for several helpful examples.

-Or:
 ```
 $ npm run demo
 ```